Evolutionary-Networking-Designs/ansible-k3s/README.md

-# Rasberry Pi 4b 8 Gb - Kubernetes Cluster Build Automation
+# Kubernetes Cluster Build Automation

 ## This project uses the following roles from Ansible Galaxy: